hespoz/mailclient/README.md

 # mailclient
 This is an small prototype of an email client created with ReactJS.
 I used nodejs just to serve the messages_sample.json file and the main html page.

+# Approach
+I create a parent component (Index), and then inside it, i add the EmailList -> EmailItem components and the EmailContent component.
+The Index component is listening for EmailStore changes, this store contains the _EmailList and _EmailSelected attributes(DataSources).
+So each time that the EmailItem component change the _EmailList (Removing or selecting emails) or the _EmailSelected(Selecting emails) the Index component will render again those EmailStore attributes.

 # TODO - add/modify/approach

  - More color and more CSS styles.